Self hosted

 Accessing the web interface

-Once you have provisioned the Docker container, you can browse to the IP of the host the container listens on.
+Once you have stood up the Docker container installation, you can browse to the IP of the host the container listens on.
 You will see the Vaultwarden Server login screen.
 Click the Create account link.

 Account creation